DeepRegNet/DeepReg/docs/source/docs/configuration.md

 ```

 In the case the `labeled` argument is false, the sample_label is unused, but still must
 be passed.
-Additionally, if the tensors in the files only have one label, irregardles of
+Additionally, if the tensors in the files only have one label, regardless of
 the `sample_label` argument, the data loader will only pass the one label to the
 network.

 ##### Paired

-- `moving_image_shape`: (list, tuple) len 3, corresponding to (dim1, dim2, dim3) of the
+- `moving_image_shape`: (list, tuple) of ints, len 3, corresponding to (dim1, dim2,
-  3D moving image.
+  dim3) of the 3D moving image.
-- `fixed_image_shape`: (list, tuple) len 3, corresponding to (dim1, dim2, dim3) of the
+- `fixed_image_shape`: (list, tuple) of ints, len 3, corresponding to (dim1, dim2, dim3)
-  3D fixed image.
+  of the 3D fixed image.

 ```yaml
 dataset: